randomstreams4-ops/Weird-DNB-Builds/README.md

 # About

-This is an archive of all the source code for every public Vs. Dave & Bambi version.
+This is an archive of the source code for every public Vs. Dave & Bambi version.

 This includes:
 -  Major updates (1.0, 2.0, 3.0, etc.)
 -  Minor updates (0.x),
--  Patch/hotfix updats (Patch = 0.0.x).
+-  Patch/hotfix updates (Patch = 0.0.x).

 The id at the right of the folders are the commit ids from the repository.